Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/VL53L5CX Set Frequency.rst

 |image02|

-The frequency can be modified in the highlighed code.
+The frequency can be modified in the highlighted code.

 |image03|